-Public transportation is your best friend/worst enemy, and you have lot’s of options.
+Public transportation is your best friend/worst enemy, and you have lots of options.
 The New York subway is the most impressive system in the world, but it will cost you big time if you don’t have a monthly pass.
-Bikes are fast but watch out for opening car doors.
+Bikes are fast so it’s important to watch out for opening car doors.
 Ubers and cabs are available at the drop of a hat, but they too will break your bank if you rely on them too much.
 The bus is slow but reliable.
 As for driving your own car?
 Just don’t.

 9. Pinch those pennies.

 With so many ways to spend your money in New York, you have to develop a great set of blinders to stay solvent.
 Budget out large purchases, an acceptable per-diem, and stash some emergency cash.
 It’s far too possible and very likely you’ll go into your wallet one day and not have a clue where that $100 bill you had yesterday went.

 10. You might want to pre-game.

 If you’re going out in Manhattan, understand there’s a premium to pay.
 Most of the bars and clubs you’ll be going to have unimaginable rents to cover and it’s reflected in the drink prices. $17 for a non-well mixed drink is not crazy.
 Well, it is, but it’s not unheard of.
 Brooklyn and Queens are much more affordable and the vibes are just as strong as vibes in the Upper West Side.
 Just a heads up!